codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 * Verify that the bundle identifier set in Xcode matches the bundle identifier set in the Flutter workflow editor under code signing.

-### Common Podfile issue
+### iOS deployment target issue
-The following issue is usually occurs when it comes to podfile issues:
+A common error message with regard to deployment target is the following:
 ```
 The iOS deployment target 'IPHONEOS_DEPLOYMENT_TARGET' is set to 8.0, but the range of supported deployment target versions is 9.0 to 14.4.99
 ```
+The error usually occurs if the deployment target set in Podfile is lower than required or when the Podfile is missing.

 **Solution**:
-* Confirm if Podfile exists in repo if not, then create Podfile in `ios` directory and insert the following manually in there:
+* Confirm if a Podfile exists in the repository.
+If not, create a Podfile in the `ios` directory and insert the following manually in there:

 ```
 # Uncomment the next line to define a global platform for your project